k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: blue-scaled armor prevents any form of slowing
 - Fix: Slowed monsters remain slowed
 - Water walking prevents sewage from slowing you
+- Fix: rising from the grave as a zombie